The Five Stans

 27/09/2018 Ashgabat (BLD)

-After breakfast we embark on a city tour of Ashgabat.
-After lunch we explore more of the gleaming golden-domed capital, often described as the North Korea of Central Asia, Turkmenistan is a ’stan’ like no other.
-In the afternoon we transfer to the airport for homeward flight.
+After breakfast we explore more of the gleaming golden-domed capital, often described as the North Korea of Central Asia.
+Late evening we transfer to the airport for our homeward flight.

 On arrival in Dubai we connect with our flight to Australia.